turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 end
 ```

-In the snippet above, `< Minitest::Test` means `inherit from the Test class of the Minitest module`.
-It is important to note that this is not the same as mixing in a Module.
-This is a completely different use of Modules called **namespacing**.
+In the snippet above, `< Minitest::Test` means `inherit characteristics and behavior from the Test class of the Minitest module`.
+(Sidenote: It is important to note that this is not the same as mixing in a Module.
+This is a completely different use of Modules called **namespacing**.)

 A couple rules of inheritance in Ruby:

+* The objects modeled using inheritance must demonstrate a "generalization–specialization" relationship
-* When a class inherits from another class, it receives all of the methods from that other class
+* When a class inherits from another class, it receives access to all of the methods and instance variables from that other class
 * The inheriting class is called the **child** or **subclass**
 * The class being inherited from is called the **parent** or **superclass**
 * A class can only inherit from one parent
+* The chain of a parent's parents (and parent's parent's parents, etc.) is called **ancestors**
 * Any number of classes can inherit from a single superclass

 Since inheritance is one of a few ways we can share code across classes, it's convention to use it when there is a **is-a** relationship between two things.
 For example, a dog **is a** mammal, a CEO **is an** employee.

-One note: a class can only inherit from one other class.
+One note: a class can only inherit directly from **one** other class, though it will also receive access to the ancestor's methods and instance variables as well.
 Be sure that when you use inheritance the class you are choosing to inherit from has the strongest relationship with the child classes.

 ## Creating a Subclass

+### Demo

+Take notes while we discuss, diagram, and demonstrate these concepts:

+* `#superclass` method on objects
+* the missing method lookup chain
+* difference between number of methods on instance and number of methods on instance's parent

-### Syntax
+### Group Practice

-If we have a file `employee.rb` that contains this class:
+In a new directory, let's create a file `employee.rb` that contains this class:

 ```ruby
 # employee.rb